seap-udea/MontuPython/README.md

 For a fully-fledged working example see `examples/montunctions.ipynb`.

 ## What's new

+Versions 0.8.*:
+- Major refactoring of classes.
+- New class Heka, intended to perform calculations.
+- New plot of positions in a stereographic projection with respect to the Horizon.
+- Now horizontal coordinates of planet and star can be computed.
+- New stellar catalogue incorporated to the planet.
+- Classes were divided in modules (stars, planets, observer, etc.)

 Versions 0.7.*:
 - A Google Drive repository with examples was created.